tlahin/roger_skyline_1/README.md

   Because the certificate you created isn’t signed by one of your browser’s trusted certificate authorities, you will likely see a scary looking warning.

   This is expected and normal.
-We are only interested in the encryption aspect of our certificate, not the third party validation of our host’s authenticity.
+You are only interested in the encryption aspect of our certificate, not the third party validation of your host’s authenticity.
 Click ADVANCED and then the link provided to proceed to your host anyways.

   You should be taken to your site.
 If you look in the browser address bar, you will see a lock with an “x” over it or another similar “not secure” notice.
 In this case, this just means that the certificate cannot be validated.
 It is still encrypting your connection.